Title 902 | Chapter 020 | Regulation 150REG

 Staffing.(a)

-Not be vacant for a time period in excess of ninety (90) days; andb.
+The medical director position shall not be vacant for a time period in excess of ninety (90) days.(ii)

 Personnel.(a)

 The licensee shall establish personnel policies for the center.
-These policies shall be reviewed, revised and approved on an annual basis.(b)
+These policies shall be reviewed, revised, and approved on an annual basis.(b)

-Past medical, menstrual, obstetric, contraceptive and immunization history including progress of current pregnancy;(c)
+Past medical, menstrual, obstetric, contraceptive, and immunization history, including progress of current pregnancy;(c)

-Complete initial physical examination including blood pressure, weight, height, examination of skin, eyes, teeth, throat, neck, thyroid, breasts, heart, lungs, abdomen, height of fundus, fetal position and auscultation, pelvic adequacy, including rectum and size of uterus, fetal heart sounds, edema, and determination of gestational age;(d)
+Examination of skin, eyes, teeth, throat, neck, thyroid, breasts, heart, lungs, abdomen, height of fundus, fetal position and auscultation, fetal heart sounds, edema; and3.

 Nutritional assessment;(f)